MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 Make sure you use the **ToastContent** seen below (or the ToastGeneric template if you're hand-crafting XML) since the legacy Windows 8.1 toast notification templates will not activate your COM notification activator you created in step #2.

 > [!IMPORTANT]
 > Http images are only supported in MSIX/sparse package apps that have the internet capability in their manifest.
-Classic Win32 apps do not support http images; you must download the image to your local app data and reference it locally.
+Classic desktop apps do not support http images; you must download the image to your local app data and reference it locally.

 ```csharp
 // Construct the visuals of the toast (using Notifications library)